adnguyen/Notebooks_and_Protocols/2018_notebook.md

 Fig 2B.
 One cool interesting result if I'm understanding it right.
 The first pc explains consistant variation with increasing directional selction, but the second PC's variation increases with directional selection.

+### What they do?

+They simulated 10x10 (10 traits) G matrices that are controlled by many loci in a pouplation, that are subjected mutation, recombination.
+They essentially did a PCA of the gmatrix to identify trait correlations reflective of 2 modules

+**Approach** THey modelled populations under drift, stabilizing selection, and divergent natural selection.

+The way they're describing module with respect to simulations is confusing.
+They split up the correlation within a PC(pc1 for example) such that negative or positive ones form the module.

+In the methods, they describe" populations having variational modularity when the correlation between some sets of traits belonging to a module is higher than the correlation between traits of different modules. "

+So they determine modularity as the AVG ratio: ratio between the within and between module average correlation.

 ------